 - Needs Analysis – completed (this should be done at least every 5 years) A Needs Analysis is a review of all your debts, assets, and any survivor income needed as well as any capital gains or tax issues there may be upon your death.

 Related article: Life insurance is the foundation of your financial life

 This is the time of year when many people know they need to take the time to review their investment and savings plans.

-- TFSA – RESP – After January 1st each year you have new contribution room for your government plans such as TFSA plans, RESP plans and other investment plans.
+- TFSA – RESP – After January 1st each year you have a new contribution room for your government plans such as TFSA plans, RESP plans, and other investment plans.
 Included in your review should be any repayments that are due for Home Ownership Plans.

 Related article: How to review your investment portfolio?